HOUSE MANUAL (Everything you need to know, plus..)

 Septic -

 All our waste water goes to a septic system.
-(It’s on your left as you brought the car up the driveway) You shouldn’t have to worry about it at all (unless you do too many showers or laundry loads), though if something terrible goes wrong (or the septic's boxes buzz or the red light goes on) call Daniel Siegel.
-But you should be aware not to put any bleach, excessive soaps or detergents, coffee grounds, excess grease or other funny stuff into the system.
-In fact, gentlemen on antibiotics are requested to pee in the woods rather than into the system.
+(It’s on your left as you walk up the driveway) You shouldn’t have to worry about it at all but you should be aware not to put any bleach, excessive soaps or detergents, coffee grounds, excess grease or other funny stuff into the system.
+In fact, gentlemen on antibiotics are requested to pee in the woods.
 Please use the minimum of toilet paper.
 Put kleenex, dental floss etc. into the garbage, not the toilet.
+Most important - don't overload it (eg: don't do too many showers or laundry loads in a day)!
+If the control panel (located on the post beside the septic field) alarm goes off, and the light goes on, you've swamped it.
+Push the light to silence the alarm and drastically reduce your water use!
+It should clear.
+If the alarm returns, or if the light flashes, or if something terrible goes wrong call Daniel Siegel or Sasha Lebaron (phone numbers on last page).

 Bathrooms -

 The toilet in the main bathroom is a low-flush device - less water used.
 Push handle for light flush - push & hold for heavier flush.
 The drawback to this is that sometimes it plugs instead of flushing.
 Don't feel guilty - just grab the nearby plunger and get busy.
+(That didn’t do it?
+Fill a bucket with hot water from the tub faucet and pour it into the toilet from a height.)
 You can reduce the likelihood of this by going easy on the toilet paper.
 And remember, no dental floss, kleenex, etc.

 The toilet in the second bathroom is even fussier - it's designed to chop everything up first.
 Body wastes & paper only!
 For hot water in this bathroom, plug in the heater under the sink (black cord).
 Unplug when leaving us.